Back to Blog

 4. Can Your RFID System Be Cheated?

-5. How Long Do Inmate Wristbands or ID Cards Last?
-Which One is Better?
+5. How Long Do Inmate Wristbands and ID Cards Last, and Which One Is Better?

 The need to identify inmates correctly is a tale as old as time.
 And yet, somehow, sometimes mistakes are made, and it turns into a subject of variables and risk mitigation.
 According to the Bureau of Justice Statistics, the average length of stay in a pre-trial facility is 25 days, but we all know that is highly subjective based on location and type of crime.
 Most violent felony offenders will spend between sixty days and two years in custody.
 With that information, you need to know how much it will cost to put wristbands on all offenders in the facility and what the replacement rate will be based on durability and inmate turnover.